 Tempus/Erasmus+ Capacity Building projects

 Between 2002 and 2013 58 Tempus projects were funded by the EU Tempus programme involving 22 Lebanese HEIs and 20 partners from the socio-economic sector.
-Nine Erasmus+ “Capacity Building for Higher Education (CBHE)” projects were selected following the call for proposals of 2015 and 2016.
+16 Erasmus+ “Capacity Building for Higher Education (CBHE)” projects were selected following the calls for proposals between 2015 and 2018.

-The “National” Erasmus+ Capacity Building projects are the following:
+The “National” Erasmus+ CBHE projects are the following:

 The “Regional” Erasmus+ Capacity building projects are the following: